particle-iot/beacon-scanner-library/README.md

 In this mode, the library will scan for BLE advertisements, and use Particle.publish() to send the data to the cloud.

-    void scanAndPublish(uint16_t duration, int flags, const char* eventName, PublishFlags pFlags)
+    void scanAndPublish(uint16_t duration, int flags, const char* eventName, PublishFlags pFlags, bool memory_saver)

     duration: How long to collect data, in seconds
     flags: Which type of beacons to publish.
-Use bitwise OR for multiple. e.g.: SCAN_KONTAKT | SCAN_IBEACON
+Use bitwise OR for multiple. e.g.: SCAN_KONTAKT | SCAN_IBEACON | SCAN_EDDYSTONE
-    eventName: The cloud publish will use this event name, and add "-ibeacon" or "-kontakt"
+    eventName: The cloud publish will use this event name, and add "-ibeacon","-kontakt","-eddystone"
     pFlags: Flags for the publish, e.g.: PRIVATE
+    memory_saver: Default is false.
+If set to true, it will publish more often and use less memory.
+Caution, this means that some data might not be collected from beacons that advertise multiple times with different data.

 The output of this on the console looks like (with eventName "test"):
 ![](img/kontakt-example.png)